vvirtues/jellyplist/readme.md

 # SPOTDL_PROXY = http://proxy:8080
 # SPOTDL_OUTPUT_FORMAT = "/{artist}/{artists} - {title}" # Supported variables: {title}, {artist},{artists}, {album}, Will be joined with to get a complete path

-# SEARCH_JELLYFIN_BEFORE_DOWNLOAD = false # defaults to true, before attempting to do a download with spotDL , the song will be searched first in the local library
+# SEARCH_JELLYFIN_BEFORE_DOWNLOAD = false # defaults to true, before attempting to do a download with spotDL , the song will be searched first in the local library ("true" MAY INCURE PERFORMENCE ISSUES)

 # START_DOWNLOAD_AFTER_PLAYLIST_ADD = true # defaults to false, If a new Playlist is added, the Download Task will be scheduled immediately

 # FIND_BEST_MATCH_USE_FFPROBE = true # Use ffprobe to gather quality details from a file to calculate quality score.
 Otherwise jellyplist will use details provided by jellyfin. defaults to false.

 #REFRESH_LIBRARIES_AFTER_DOWNLOAD_TASK = true # jellyplist will trigger a music library update on your Jellyfin server, in case you dont have `Realtime Monitoring` enabled on your Jellyfin library.
-Defaults to false.
+Defaults to false. ("true" MAY INCURE PERFORMENCE ISSUES)

 # LOG_LEVEL = DEBUG # Defaults to INFO